trusslab/milkomeda/README.md

 * We have not ported the checks for extension and platform-specific OpenGLES APIs.
 They are not used in our test cases, but we plan to support them in the future.
 * There is a small chance that Milkomeda fails to run.
 If you see a blank screen with no apparent error in `adb logcat`, please reboot the phone and retry.
 * Running Milkomeda requires the screen to be closed until the launch process is complete.
 We plan to resolve this issue.

+# Acknowledgments

+This work (i.e., design and implementation of Milkomeda) was supported by NSF awards #1617513, #1513783, and ONR award N00014-17-1-2513.